 7. White marble works in small formats too

-If you’re not up for splashing out on one huge marble slab for your backsplash, consider a more budget-friendly way to introduce the material’s luxurious connotations into your kitchen.
+If you’re not up for splashing out on one huge marble slab for your backsplash, consider a more budget-friendly way to introduce the material’s luxurious connotations when remodeling a kitchen.

 ‘At Bert & May we have recently introduced two new small format white marble tiles that provide a classic style: pared back and simple, with subtle light veining,’ says Thornley.
 ‘The beautiful snowy tone of the Calacatta marble has a soft, matt polish that will envelope any room with a sense of pure luxury.’

 As seen in this kitchen too, using individual marble tiles can create its own unique effect, as the irregular vein of the marble skips and jumps about the wall.
 And it's a great way to introduce grey and white kitchen ideas.
 ‘Quarried from natural marble, each tile has its own beautiful intricacies, making each one entirely unique,’ explains Thornley.

 8. Fill your kitchen with natural textures